Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Single-unit SPP Mechanisms

-In Figure \ref{fig:bound}, we illustrate our improved bounds for the SPMs.
-We also depict the best-known bound for these mechanisms prior to this work, i.e., $1-(1-1/n)^n$.
-As stated earlier, this bound stems from the work of \cite{chawla2010multi}.
-We observe that our bound for the SPMs improves the prior bound by up to $3\%$.
+In numerous marketplaces, including online advertising markets, the number of buyers is rather small---for example in the {display-ads} setting, the auctions are usually thin (not very many bidders).
+Motivated by this, in this section, we obtain improved bounds for the single-unit SPP mechanisms when the number of buyers $n$ is small.
+The technique is similar to the one used for the universal bound in Theorem~\ref{thm:pp1}. {(Recall that the bound presented in Theorem \ref{thm:pp1} holds for any number of buyers $n$.)} In Figure \ref{fig:bound}, we illustrate our improved bounds for the SPP mechanisms.
+The figure also shows our improved bounds for ESP auctions, which will be discussed in Section \ref{sec:esp:n}.
+We also depict the best-known bound for these mechanisms prior to this work---that is, $1-(1-1/n)^n$---which is given by \cite{chawla2010multi}.
+We observe that our n-dependent bounds for the SPP mechanisms improve the prior bound by up to $3\%$.
 Further, the revenue bounds increase as the number of buyers decreases.